elo33011/netascode_campus_design/design.md

 - Two failure domains (FD-A/FD-B), each a full WAN→Core→Agg stack, cross-connected for domain-level resilience
 - Every access switch dual-homed to two different agg switches
 - Cross-tier links declared once, reconciled by a filter function (not raw YAML)
-- No LACP — each fabric link goes to a different neighbor, so ECMP is the redundancy mechanism
+- No LACP — each fabric link goes to a different neighbor, ECMP is the redundancy mechanism
 - Platform/role derived from hostname, not stored as a field
 - OOB management network modeled as a separate, parallel file
-- Validated both pre-push (render check) and post-push (LLDP neighbor count)
-- Only floor 1 built out; floors 2–10 are a documented pattern, not populated
 - Schema: [physical-topology.schema.json](schemas/physical-topology.schema.json)

 [Logical Topology](models/logical%20topology.yaml)